 - Keep on the topic at a time.

-Each step should cover one particular topic, so the user focuses on,
+Each step should cover one particular topic, so the user can focus on it,

 - Supports error handling